mastodon/documentation/content/en/admin/config.md

 ### Redis {#redis}

+Mastodon uses Redis in three different ways:

+* The web application itself uses redis to store data and communicate with the streaming server.
+* Redis is used as cache backend for Rails' built-in caching functionality.
+* Sidekiq, which we use to process background jobs, stores job data in redis.

+You can use a single Redis instance for all three use cases.
+Simple use the appropriate `REDIS_*` variables mentioned below.
+But you can also use two or even three distinct Redis instances by using the variables prefixed with `CACHE_` and `SIDEKIQ_`.

 {{< hint style="info" >}}
-It is possible to use a separate Redis server for volatile cache.
-You may wish to do so if your Redis server starts getting overwhelmed.
+It is advisable to use a separate Redis server for volatile cache.
+You may wish to do so if your single Redis server starts getting overwhelmed.
 {{</ hint >}}

 #### `REDIS_HOST`